Kanban Board vs Gantt Chart: Pros and Cons

 We’re project management experts.
 Visor is a powerful tool that helps you get all of your data in one cohesive, eye-catching place… even when your people are using different tools.
 Try us out, free, and build Kanban boards and Gantt charts that will wow.

-A Kanban board is a simple structure of information that sorts tasks into different categories, usually based on stage of work.
+A Kanban board is a simple, highly visual structure of information that sorts tasks into different categories, usually based on stage of work.

 If you’ve ever made yourself a list that said “To Do / Doing / Done” congratulations: you’ve used a Kanban board!

 But our examples of what a good kanban board can look like definitely don’t stop there.
-There are so many ways to customize and develop an excellent kanban board in Visor, starting with swimlanes.
+There are so many ways to customize and develop an excellent kanban board in Visor, starting with adding swimlanes to your Kanban board.

 Kanban is a fantastic style of organization that can support both very simple and surprisingly complex workflows.